Polarization and binary cell fate decisions in the nervous system

 Group leader : V. Bertrand

 In both vertebrates and invertebrates, postmitotic neurons are often generated by asymmetric divisions of neuronal progenitors such as neural stem cells.
-This general mechanism used to build the nervous system raises two important questions : how are these asymmetric divisions coordinated in space and how do the daughter cells acquire different fates.
+This general mechanism used to build the nervous system raises two important questions : how are these asymmetric divisions coordinated in space and how do the daughter cells acquire different fates in a robust manner.

 The Wnt/β-catenin pathway is involved in several types of cancer and in the regulation of asymmetric divisions of neural stem cells in vertebrates.
 This study may therefore help identify candidate target proteins and mechanisms for future anti-cancer drug developments or regenerative medicine treatments.

 Neuronal specification in C. elegans: combining lineage inheritance with intercellular signaling

 Wnt ligands regulate the asymmetric divisions of neuronal progenitors in C. elegans embryos

 Zic Genes in Nematodes: A Role in Nervous System Development and Wnt Signaling.